brci/prescription_print/prescription/README.md

 =======

-## 2.2 example: add privileges to existing roles
+## 2.2 example: add privileges to existing roles - please note!

+!!
+Please note: after stop/restarting the server, those changes (of the own created privileges, and of the built-in privilege - patient-summary - are reset/withdrawn/not there any more, and must be set, again.

 in: Admin view - Users - manage roles